milesccoleman/hellouser/README.md

 ---

-Clone the repository and navigate to the root directory.
-Use `npm` to install `vue`.
+1. Clone the repository and navigate to the root directory.
+    `npm install vue`
+2. Use `npm` to install `vue`.
     `npm install vue`
 Using `vue` installed you can now use `webpack` to bundle the modules of the app.
     `npm install webpack`